nestal/wacrana/README.md

 # Warcana

-This is Warcana: a simple but module web browser base on QtWebEngine.
+This is Warcana: a simple but modular web browser base on QtWebEngine.

+Waracana aims to be a neat and fast browser.
+Optional features like bookmarks are supported by plugins.